rwxrob/notes/My home lab/Install Kubernetes cluster with Kubespray.md

 	4. Create or update the inventory
 		1. Create `inventory` directory if it does not exist
 5. Create or update the inventory
-	1. If first time, copy the upstream Kubespray submodule `inventory` directory
+	1. If first time, copy the upstream Kubespray submodule `inventory/sample` directory
+		1. `cp -r kubespray/inventory/sample inventory`
+	2. Update the inventory file with machine names (not IPs) to become Kubernetes nodes
-		1. `
+		1. `vi inventory/inventory.ini`

-6. Create or identify one or more Redhat (Rocky) machines to become k8s nodes
-7. Optionally snapshot future k8s node machines to enable rollback for practice
+6. Optionally snapshot future k8s node machines to enable rollback for practice
-8. Update `k8s.cicd/inventory` with future k8s node *names*
+7. Update `k8s.cicd/inventory` with future k8s node *names*

 ----
 1. Install vault into its own virtual machine (simulated vault service provider outside of my management)